Scroll

 Baked in, not bolted on

-The project focused on accessibility, implementing features like optional audio directions and reduced screen reliance for low-vision users, and non-colour signifiers and clear labels for colour-blind users.
+Accessibility was scoped from day one.
+Optional audio directions and reduced screen reliance support low-vision users; non-colour signifiers and clear labels support colour-blind users.
 Other priorities included scannable copy, WCAG-compliant contrast, and mobility cues.
-Future plans involve formal usability testing with low-vision participants, screen-reader analysis, and expanded audio cues for better routing and labeling.

-Learning and outcomes
+Learning & outcomes

 By the numbers

-• 3 taps to reach a usable detour (down from 10+ screens across two sites).
+• 3 taps to reach a usable detour, down from 10+ screens across two sites

-• 1 site centralising closure info, access points, and detours.
+• 1 site centralising closure info, access points, and detours

 What I delivered

-• Research synthesis across municipal notices and social posts; 1:1 user interviews.
+• Research synthesis across municipal notices and social posts; 1:1 user interviews

-• Bridge‑based sectioning model aligned to major entry points.
+• Bridge-based sectioning model aligned to major entry points

-• Audio direction scripts and a basic voice‑guidance prototype.
+• Audio-direction scripts and a basic voice-guidance prototype

 What I'd do next

-• Connect to a live closures feed or lightweight CMS for timely updates.
+• Connect to a live closures feed or lightweight CMS for timely updates

-• Localise copy (EN/FR) and expand to additional Toronto ravine corridors.
+• Localise copy (EN/FR) and expand to additional Toronto ravine corridors

-• Run formal usability sessions with low‑vision participants; quantify time‑to‑detour at scale.
+• Run formal usability sessions with low-vision participants; quantify time-to-detour at scale

 Impact & reflection